 Social links disappear following an exponential decay law at the end of each iteration.
 Initially, the social network is a random graph of degree K and each social connection has the same decay time.
 When two agents perform activities at the same location, two situations can occur: 1) if there is a social connection between them, the strength of the connection is reinforced and its decay time increases 2) if not, a new social connection is created.
 This task requires O(AK) operations for the enumeration of the social links and O(C) operations to browse the cells for detecting interactions between agents.
 However, the detection of the existence of a social link between two given agents would require O(AK) operations for each cell to browse the connections.
 An alternative solution would be to store the connections of a given agent in a hash table.
 Both solutions are costly in memory or computation time.
 For these reasons, we adopt a slightly different implementation which is equivalent statistically.
-Every connection has the same decay time but multiple connections can exist between two given agents.
-When an agent visits a cell, the cell keeps a pointer to the agent until a second one visits the cell.
-A new connection is then created.
-A hash table of visited cells needs to be maintained, which is $O(\log(C))$ costly.
-At the end of each iteration, connections are randomly deleted so that the total number of connections in the system remains constant.
-Agents visit cells selected randomly from their elite buffer.
+Every connection has the same decay time but multiple redundant connections can exist between two given agents.
+When an agent visits a particular cell from his own elite buffer, the cell/agent pair is stored until a second agent visits the cell.
+A new social connection is then created between the two visitors.
+After an iteration, we end up with a larger number of connections than at the beginning.
+All of them are of equal strength but with potential redundancy (a given pair of agents can appear several times).
+Identifying the redundancy would be costly.
+Instead, we keep the total connection strength constant in the system by deleting connections randomly so that the total number of connections is constant.

-7. Implementation issues
+7 Implementation issues